Picture a day with zero backlog in your legal department.

 The unprecedented capabilities displayed by ChatGPT in 2022 took the world by storm.
 While it wasn’t the first time algorithms demonstrated human-like abilities, ChatGPT's ability to engage in natural, open-ended conversations, generate human-quality text, and adapt to a wide variety of contexts set a new benchmark for Large Language Models(LLM), ushering in a new era for generative AI.

-Generative AI has since been making inroads into the legal industry.
-However, it has been met with mixed feelings from advocates and critics due to concerns about ethical implications, data privacy, and performance reliability.
+Generative AI has since been making inroads into companies and law firms.
+However, advocates and critics have met it with mixed feelings due to ethical implications, data privacy, and performance reliability concerns.

-Regardless, the positive contributions of AI in legal tech are already evident, with several tech providers incorporating AI functionalities into their infrastructure.
+Regardless, AI's positive contributions to legal tech are already evident, with several tech providers incorporating AI functionalities into their infrastructure.

 ~ Sterling Miller, CEO Hilgers Graben PLLC